- Academic English Studies (ESL)

 - Sociology and Anthropology

 It is recommended that students plan early (by the end of the sophomore year) for this minor to ensure that they can schedule the required courses and the electives of their choosing.

 The Program Minor

-A minimum of 24 semester credits are required, distributed as follows:
+A minimum of 24 semester credits, distributed as follows:

 At least 16 credits applied to the minor cannot be used for another minor or major program.
 In addition, at least four of the courses for the minor must be taken at Lewis & Clark.

 The interdisciplinary minor in gender studies examines the relationship between biological differences and social inequality, explores the construction of sexual identity, and analyzes the variations in gender systems that have occurred across cultures and over time.
 It illuminates the images of femininity and masculinity that shape cultural representations and explores similarities and differences in men’s and women’s artistic expression.

 Courses take gender as a subject of focus and investigate how gender interacts with race, class, and culture.
 The College’s internationalized curriculum and overseas study program make it possible for students to examine the intersections of gender, race, and class in a variety of cultures.
 Finally, the minor engages students in the political and philosophical exploration of strategies for transforming coercive and unequal gender systems and enhancing individual choice and our common humanity.